Toothache (Pulpitis) in Children

 - Surgery to remove the inflamed pulp from the middle of the tooth (root canal)

 If the infection is severe, your child may be treated in a hospital.
-He or she may need antibiotics through an IV (intravenous) tube.
+They may need antibiotics through an IV (intravenous) line.

 How can I help prevent a toothache in my child?